intergalaktik/firefly/README.md

 On receiver board switches are used to set panel ID

-On computes software we can assign each LED to one or more groups and change group color with just one message.
+On computer software we can assign each LED to one or more groups and change group color with just one message.

 Currently this board is using custom designed RS485 protocol.